Analysis: 12 numbers that mattered from Monday night’s win over the Vikings

 Seattle’s playoff positioning, team statistical rankings and some interesting snap counts and what they mean are all included in our look at 12 numbers that really mattered from Monday night’s 37-30 win over the Vikings.

 1 — That, in essence, is now Seattle’s magic number for making the playoffs.
-Specifically, if Seattle beats the Rams Sunday night then the Seahawks are in the post-season.
+Specifically, if Seattle beats the Rams on Sunday night then the Seahawks are in the postseason.
 A tie will do it, too, but really, who wants to get in that way?

 1 — One isn’t the loneliest number in this case.
 It’s also the number of penalties Seattle had against the Vikings (the late pass interference on cornerback Tre Flowers).
 That ties a team low under coach Pete Carroll, last achieved, well, actually not all that far back — week one against the Bengals.
 Only three times in franchise history has Seattle had zero in a game three times (last against Baltimore in 2007).
 “I don’t know what got into us on that but we like it,’’ Carroll said, poking fun at the team’s hard-earned rep for usually playing games with flags galore.
 The Seahawks, though, are bucking that image this year, currently standing just 17th in total penalties with 84.

-4.6 — Seattle’s average yards per rush this season after averaging 5.1 against the Vikings Monday night in gaining a season-high 218 yards on the ground.
+4.6 — Seattle’s average yards per rush this season after averaging 5.1 against the Vikings on Monday night in gaining a season-high 218 yards on the ground.
 Seattle was hovering around the 4.0 range the first half of the season but has averaged 4.6 yards or better on the ground in four of the past five games (and 4.3 in the other) in regaining the form that allowed Seattle to average 4.79 per game last year, which was third-best in franchise history.

 5.89 – Seattle’s yards per play on offense, on track to be a franchise record.
 The current team record is 5.888 set in 2014.
 As the Seahawks PR staff noted Tuesday, Seattle is one of just two teams in the NFL to rank in the top 10 in the three main offensive categories — total offense (third, 390.3 yards per game), rushing (third, 143.7) and passing (10th, 246.6).
 Dallas is the other.